mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 aurutils-1.5.3-5-any.pkg.tar.xz  mdaffin.db  mdaffin.files
 ```

-To check for and update all the packages in the repo simply add `-u` to the
+To check for and update all the packages in the repository simply add `-u` to the
 `aursync` command.

 ```bash